-Mount Maunganui is a small part of Tauranga – a coastal city located on the Bay of Plenty.
-From Coromandel it is a short 2,5 hours (160 km) drive, but there is one famous place where you should stop first.
+Mount Maunganui is a small part of Tauranga – a coastal city located on the Bay of Plenty, but before you get here, there is one famous place where you should stop at first.

 Catch the sunrise at Mount Maunganui

 Once you find yourself in Mount Maunganui - part of the bigger city of Tauranga, hike up to the top of the mountain which carries the same name.
 To me this is one of the best photography spots on the island!

 There is a campground located just at the foot of the mountain close to the the trailhead, which makes it easier if you decide to go up there to catch the sunrise.
 If you are travelling by camper van just stay there.

 The whole hike takes around 1,5 hour to complete and the route is very well maintained.